LMH01/hangman_rs_web/README.md

 # Hangman_rs_web

 As of 29.12.2022 the multiplayer part has been removed from the game.
 It will probably be added back once the new singeplayer mode works.
-To play in multiplayer mode and view more information about my university project please checkout the branch `uni-state`.
+To play in multiplayer mode and view more information about my university project please checkout the branch [uni-state](https://github.com/LMH01/hangman_rs_web/tree/uni-state).
 This branch contains the state in which the project was in when I initially reworked the project from university to use a rust server.

 User authentication is done by using cookies that store a unique user id.